12-09-2016 11:07:48 AM EST

 No One Wants My Piano

 We frequently work with folks who no longer have a use for their old piano.
 In many cases these pianos have been sitting for many years without being maintained and, unfortunately, the cost of moving or discarding them surpasses what they are actually worth.
 It often makes sense to have a qualified piano technician/appraiser inspect the instrument first to determine if it is worth moving and/or selling.
 It is also highly recommended that you use a certified piano mover for proper and safe handling of the instrument if you are moving, selling or giving it away.
 We recently received assistance from one of our referral partners in dismantling and removing an old upright, that no longer had any value, from a damp basement.
-We also recommend www.pianoadoption.com for those willing to donate their piano to a new home.
+We also recommend www.pianoadoption.com

 The Challenges of Downsizing and Moving my Mom